Envirostain Formulation Guide

 Spray and Wipe Stain:

-Start with 20% ELBWS Binder and add up to 10% ELBSS Binder for addditional pore marking and contrast or up to 10% of ELBDG Binder to improve stain unifiormity.
+Start with 20% ELBWS Binder and add up to 10% ELBSS Binder for addditional pore marking and contrast or up to 10% of ELBDG Binder to improve stain uniformity.
 Add up to 15% ELTINT Micronized Pigment, up to 5% ELDYE Dye Concentrate can be added if desired to increase vibrancy.
 Add water to bring the total mix balance to 100%

 Application is spray on wipe off or wipe on wipe off, either cup gun, HVLP turbine, pressure pot or air-assisted airless spray.
 Apply a wet coat in a single or double pass, covering the entire area to be stained.
 Remove excess stain with a clean, lint-free rag, giving a final wipe in the direction of the wood grain.